ArthurSonzogni/chromiumos-platform2/crosh/README.md

 [TOC]

-# Crosh -- The Chromium OS shell
+# Crosh -- The ChromiumOS shell

-This is the homepage/documentation for the crosh, the Chromium OS shell.
+This is the homepage/documentation for the crosh, the ChromiumOS shell.
 If you're on a CrOS devices right now, you should be able to launch crosh by hitting Ctrl+Alt+T.  If you aren't on CrOS, then most likely that won't do anything useful :).